 How to apply for the one-year CLA certificate

-To apply for the CLA certificate and be part of the nine-month, three-term 2013-2014 cohort, read the information on the tabs on the left and fill out the online application.
-Read the PDF application and fill out the information and mail to Allied Health Services with Attn: Theresa Leonardo.
+To apply for the CLA certificate and be part of the nine-month, three-term 2014-2015 cohort, read the information on the links on the left and fill out the online application.

 If you have any questions about the program or your application, call Laurel Pederson at 541-245-7852.